-Schedule 1 Conditions of carrying out activity for boundary definition purposes
+Schedule 1 Conditions of carrying out activity for boundary definition purposes section 386V(3)(b)

 1 Notice of entry to owner or occupier

 - (1) Before a person first enters land under section 386V, the person must give the owner of the land written notice (an entry notice) of the proposed entry. - (2) If the owner of the land can not be easily contacted, the person may give the entry notice to the occupier of the land.